 It is expected that many service users under this specification will require the involvement of Mental Health services.
 The Ministry of Health expects that in all such instances providers will work together to achieve the best outcomes for the service user.

-4. ACCESS
+4 ACCESS

-People will access services based on the nature of the referral and service required.
+People will access the framework of services including CLT services based on their assessed level of need and service required as defined by NIDCA: